 Chicken Enchiladas are a perfect comfort Mexican food that is loved by everyone.
 Since we enjoy Mexican food, we make this dish at least twice a month.
 Also, we use our homemade enchilada sauce in this recipe, which is a really great compliment to this recipe.

-The great thing about this homemade recipe is that is easy to change it based on your preference.
+The great thing about this homemade recipe is that is easy to change based on your preference.
 For example, you can always replace the chicken with veggies and have a vegetarian meal.
-Or if you prefer beef instead of chicken, simple swap the meats.
+Or if you prefer beef instead of chicken, simply swap the meats.
 Similarly, use any of your favorite cheese for topping.

-Can chicken enchiladas be made ahead of time
+Can chicken enchiladas be made ahead of time?

 - Yes, this dish can be made ahead of time.
 They can be made up to two days ahead of time.
 However, you need to cover and refrigerate them until ready to serve.

 - Before serving, simply put them in the oven to bake.
 You should avoid storing them once baked because the enchiladas will become soggy.

 How long should enchiladas be in the oven?